-Vitamin B12, in the form of methylcobalamin, appears to be an effective treatment for peripheral neuropathy.
+Vitamin B12 plays an important role in the treatment of peripheral neuropathy.
 Although patients with type 2 diabetes are more likely to develop B12 deficiency (due to metformin use), type 1 patients also frequently develop B12 deficiency due to chronic immune gastritis.
 Elderly diabetic patients may be at particular risk for peripheral neuropathy due to B12 deficiency.
-Pharmacologic doses of B12 improve nerve conduction through the regeneration of peripheral nerves. , Meta-analyses have concluded that I.V. combinations of methylcobalamin and lipoic acid are superior to either alone, and prostaglandin E1, methylcobalamin, and lipoic acid are superior to PGE1 and methylcobalamin for diabetic peripheral neuropathy.
+Pharmacologic doses of B12 improve nerve conduction through the regeneration of peripheral nerves., Meta-analyses have concluded that IV combinations of methylcobalamin and lipoic acid are superior to either alone, and prostaglandin E1, methylcobalamin, and lipoic acid are superior to PGE1 and methylcobalamin for diabetic peripheral neuropathy.,

 Other supplements that have shown benefit in diabetic neuropathy treatment include benfotiamine (a fat-soluble form of thiamine), a combination of activated coenzyme forms of certain B vitamins (L-methylfolate, pyridoxal-5’-phosphate, and methylfolate), and gamma-linolenic acid, a PGE1 precursor.,,,

 5. Complications Related to Pregnancy

 Because of the insulin antagonist effect of pregnancy, some women develop diabetes only during pregnancy (gestational diabetes).
 Because of the increasing prevalence of weight problems, gestational diabetes (GDM) has been on the rise in the US.
-Gestational diabetes can result in macrosomia, which can increase complications of delivery, including shoulder dystocia and neonatal morbidity.
-Control of blood sugar (e.g., with insulin) reduces this risk. , Offspring of mothers with either gestational or pregestational diabetes are at higher risk for development of metabolic syndrome and obesity than those born to women without diabetes. ,
+Gestational diabetes can result in macrosomia, which can increase complications of delivery, including shoulder dystocia, neonatal morbidity, congenital malformations, neonatal respiratory distress syndrome, hypoglycemia, and even intrauterine death.,, Offspring of mothers with either gestational or pregestational diabetes are at higher risk for development of metabolic syndrome and overweight than those born to women without diabetes.,

 See the Diabetes chapter for more treatment information.